 Applications are reviewed when they become complete, although the process can take several weeks.
 Should we request additional information, such as mid-year grades, you can expect to receive an admission decision by the end of March.
 You should check the status of your application online to see if any requests are added to your "to do" list.

-In mid January, we begin to mail acceptance packages on a daily basis.
+Early Action applicants will be notified of their admission decisions beginning January 31.
 Acceptance letters include detailed information on merit-based scholarships.
-If you apply by the December 1, 2012, Early Action Deadline it is particularly important for you check your status online to see if your application remains complete.
-If you apply by the regular admission deadline of February 1, 2013, you can expect to receive a decision by the end of March, unless additional information is required to review your application.
+If you apply by the regular admission deadline of February 1, you can expect to receive a decision by the end of March, unless additional information is required to review your application.

 Yes.
 URI takes the single highest score from each section of the SAT and the ACT (across all test dates) and calculate the highest total for the student.